eth-cscs/abcpy/README.md

 - In order to use MPI for parallelization, `mpi4py` and `cloudpickle` are required; install them by `pip install -r requirements/backend-mpi.txt`
 - In order to use Apache Spark for parallelization, `findspark` and `pyspark` are required; install them by `pip install -r requirements/backend-spark.txt`

+## Troubleshooting `mpi4py` installation

+`mpi4py` requires a working MPI implementation to be installed; check the [official docs]((https://mpi4py.readthedocs.io/en/stable/install.html)) for more info.
+On Ubuntu, that can be installed with:

+    sudo apt-get install libopenmpi-dev

+Even when that is present, running `pip install mpi4py` can sometimes lead to errors.
+In fact, as specified in the [official docs]((https://mpi4py.readthedocs.io/en/stable/install.html)), the `mpicc` compiler needs to be in the search path.
+If that is not the case, a workaround is:

+    env MPICC=/path/to/mpicc pip install mpi4py

+In some cases, even the above may not be enough.
+A possibility is using `conda` (`conda install mpi4py`) which usually handles package dependencies better than `pip`.
+Alternatively, you can try by installing directly `mpi4py` from the package manager; in Ubuntu, you can do:

+    sudo apt install python3-mpi4py

+which however does not work with virtual environments.

 # Author
 ABCpy was written by [Ritabrata Dutta, Warwick